Table of Content

 - Ambient and Voice Interfaces: Smart speakers, cars, and wearables enabling purchases through natural interactions.

-- Agent-to-Agent Commerce: Buyer agents and seller agents transacting directly, especially in B2B and supply chain contexts, with AP2 enabling secure payment authorization between agents.
+- Agent-to-Agent Commerce: Buyer agents and seller agents may increasingly transact directly, especially in B2B and supply chain contexts, with protocols such as AP2 aiming to support secure payment authorization in those workflows.

 Together, these capabilities expand e-commerce into a truly agentic model, where transactions are contextual, continuous, and increasingly autonomous.
 Businesses that prepare for this evolution today will be positioned not just to adapt, but to lead in the next era of digital commerce.